gzqby/tsconfig/readme.md

 ## tsconfig.json
-| this is the tsconfigjson for myself
+| one tsconfigjson is for myself